 - 203.1 The FIS licence year begins on July 1st and finishes on June 30th of the following year. - To be eligible for participation in FIS events, a competitor must have a licence issued by his National Ski Association.
 Such a licence shall be valid in the Northern and Southern hemispheres for the licence year only.
-The validity of a licence can be limited to participation in one specific country or in one or more specific events. - 203.2.1 The National Ski Association must guarantee that all competitors registered with a FIS License to participate in FIS races accept the Rules of the International Ski Federation, in particular the provision which foresees the exclusive competence of the Court of Arbitration for Sport as the court of appeal in doping cases. - A National Ski Association may only issue a FIS licence to participate in FIS races when the competitor has signed the Athletes Declaration in the form approved by the FIS Council and returned it to his National Ski Association.
-All forms from under-age applicants must be counter signed by their legal guardians. - During the FIS licence year, a competitor may only participate in International FIS competitions with a FIS licence to participate in FIS races issued by one National Ski Association. - A competitor must possess the citizenship and passport of the country for which he/she wishes to compete. - In addition, the competitor must have had his/her principal legal and effective place of residence in the new country for a minimum of two (2) years immediately prior to the date of the request to change registration to the new country/National Ski Association, except where the competitor is born in the territory of the new country or whose mother or father is a national of the new country. - The FIS Council reserves the right in its absolute discretion, to grant or to decline to grant, a change of licence notwithstanding the fulfilment of the aforementioned conditions where it deems there to be truly exceptional circumstances and it is in the best interests of snow sport to do so. - 203.5.3 The onus shall be on the athlete to demonstrate in writing to the satisfaction of the FIS Council that such exceptional circumstances exist.
+The validity of a licence can be limited to participation in one specific country or in one or more specific events. - The National Ski Association must guarantee that all competitors registered with a FIS License to participate in FIS races accept the Rules of the International Ski Federation, in particular the provision which foresees the exclusive competence of the Court of Arbitration for Sport as the court of appeal in doping cases. - A National Ski Association may only issue a FIS licence to participate in FIS races when the competitor has proven his nationality and therefore eligibility by submitting a copy of his passport and signed the Athletes Declaration in the form approved by the FIS Council and returned it to his National Ski Association.
+All forms from under-age applicants must be counter signed by their legal guardians.
+Both the copy of the passport and signed Athletes Declaration must be made available to FIS on request. - During the FIS licence year, a competitor may only participate in International FIS competitions with a FIS licence to participate in FIS races issued by one National Ski Association.

+203.5 Application for a change of FIS Licence Registration